-Summer housing will be located in Phelps Hall for Session 1, 2, 3 and all of MUSE.
-Students living on campus for Fall 2019 that are here for Session 3 may be asked to move in to that assignment early.
+Summer housing will be located in Hausdoerffer or Phelps Hall for Session 1, 2, 3.
+Students living on campus for the the upcoming Fall semester that are here for Session 3 will be asked to move in to that assignment early.
 Although rare, students who are here for consecutive sessions may be required to move rooms in order to maximize our space and occupancy needs.

 What types of rooms are available for me to live in?

-Phelps is an apartment-style residence hall.
+Hausdoerffer and Phelps are apartment-style residence halls.
 Each apartment houses five students in one double and three singles.
 All room types will be available for students to select to live in.
-In an effort to maximize occupancy students here for Session 3 may need to reside in double rooms.
+In an effort to maximize occupancy students may need to reside in double rooms.

 How do I choose a room?